Secondary

 • In order to graduate, credits must be earned according to credit requirements or follow an official, modified plan approved by Horizon faculty.

-• Required electives for Junior High: Speech and Logic and PE; Required electives for High School: Computer Applications – .5 cr., PE – 1 cr. (may be satisfied by 3 seasons of sports), Foreign Language – 2 cr., Money Management – .5 cr.
+• Required electives for Junior High: Speech & Logic and PE; Required electives for High School: Computer Applications – .5 cr., PE – 1 cr. (may be satisfied by 3 seasons of sports), Foreign Language – 2 cr., Money Management – .5 cr.

 Horizon offers many dual-enrollment and concurrent opportunities at a substantially discounted rate in a variety of styles.